Skip to content

 LandmarkJurassic Coast

 The coastline of Dorset and East Devon in southern England’s Jurassic Coast spans approximately 153 kilometres (95 miles).
 In 2001, it was designated a World Heritage Site.
 This coastline has rocks that date from the Triassic, Jurassic, and Cretaceous geological eras.
-If fossil hunting is not your thing, there are nature, geology, and musical walks down the coast, which draw visitors from all over the world.
+If fossil hunting is not your thing, nature, geology, and musical walks down the coast draw visitors worldwide.
 These visitors hope to uncover the newest fossil for their collections.

 Seaham Beach